TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 Thaylen Vorinism describes the Oathgates as "portals of worlds", which only the Passionate could use.

 ### Social Hierarchy
 Social Hierarchy in Vorin nations is seen to be rooted in connection and closeness to the Almighty.
 Lighteyes are seen as being the chosen of the Almighty, and thus are closer to him than the darkeyed population, and thus are held to be holier than them and are taught to have inherent authority over them.
-Following from this, kings are thought to have their authority rooted in a divine mandate from the Almighty.
+Following from this, kings and rulers are thought to have their authority rooted in a divine mandate from the Almighty.
 It is seen as inappropriate for a darkeyed individual to have authority or wealth above that of any lighteyed individuals.
 Furthermore, they teach that great wealth is only to be conferred upon one by the Almighty.
 Due to their position above darkeyes, it is seen as unthinkable for a darkeyed person to question the orders and desires of a ligheyed person.
 Thinking or acting outside of one's position, seen as given by the Almighty, is treated as a punishable offence.
 This idea, rooted in the Vorin faith, is the foundation behind the strict caste systems in place in various Vorin nations, such as Alethkar and Jah Keved.
 This caste system, in adherence to these teachings, places darkeyed peoples lower than lighteyed peoples.
 It has also deeply influenced their worldview, leading them to believe that such caste systems are part of the natural order enforced by the Almighty himself.